 The Power to Vacate a Rule

-In various lawsuits, including in a case that the Supreme Court will decide this Term, the DOJ has argued that the APA does not authorize a federal court to vacate or enjoin a rule universally.
+In various lawsuits, the Department of Justice has argued that the APA does not authorize a federal court to vacate or enjoin a rule universally.
 Some scholars have voiced the same claim.
 This Article rebuts that reading of the APA.
-Drawing upon the APA’s text and structure, the landscape against it was enacted, its legislative history, and evidence of how courts, Congress and commentators have understood the APA in subsequent decades, this Article concludes that the APA authorizes the “universal vacatur” of federal rules, as well as universal preliminary injunctions against their enforcement.
+Drawing upon the APA’s text and structure, the landscape against which it was enacted, its legislative history, and evidence of how courts, Congress, and commentators have understood the APA in subsequent decades, this Article concludes that the APA authorizes the “universal vacatur” of federal rules, as well as universal injunctions against their enforcement.
 The Article then briefly addresses broader considerations of political legitimacy and institutional competence connected with this dispute over the APA’s remedial scheme.

 Keywords: administrative law, vacatur, universal injunction, nationwide injunction, set aside